Optimising Event-Driven Spiking Neural Network with Regularisation and Cutoff: Related Work

-For the ANN-to-SNN conversion, early studies \cite{Rueckauer:2017,Diehl:2015} use the maximum value of activation to normalise the weights from ANN, and \cite{Sengupta:2019} proves that the normalisation can also be achieved by greedily searching for the optimal threshold using the input spike train.
-A unified conversion framework is studied in \cite{wu2022little}.
-Besides, there are hybrid methods \cite{Rathi2020Enabling,rathi2021diet} that combine conversion and direct training.
+\paragraph{ANN-to-SNN Conversion.} ANN-to-SNN conversion is a widely studied approach for converting a pre-trained ANN into an SNN model.
+This process relies on the average spiking rate of neurons, which is closely linked to the normalised activation of the rectified linear unit (ReLU) function in the ANN \cite{rueckauer2017conversion}.
+Early studies in ANN-to-SNN conversion, such as \cite{diehl2015fast, rueckauer2017conversion}, utilised the maximum activation value in each layer of the ANN to normalize the corresponding weights. \cite{sengupta2019going} demonstrated an alternative approach, where normalisation can be achieved by greedily searching for the optimal threshold using the input spike train.
+A unified conversion framework was introduced in \cite{wu2022little}, which incorporates a scaling factor that can be applied to either the threshold or the weights.
+Additionally, this framework includes the thresholding for residual elimination to mitigate information loss at the last timestep, further enhancing conversion efficiency.
+Recent work \cite{deng2021optimal,wu2022little} shows that outlier elimination in ANN activations can be implemented by applying a clipping operation after the ReLU.
+Based on this, \cite{pmlr-v139-li21d,bu2022optimal} further minimise the quantisation error by quantisation-aware training.
+Besides, there are other hybrid methods to fine tune the weights in the converted SNN.
+For example, \cite{Rathi2020Enabling,rathi2021diet} that combine conversion and direct training.
 Tandem Learning \cite{wu2021progressive} leverages the gradient from ANN to update SNN during training.
-The first two columns of Table~\ref{tab:conversion} present the technical ingredients of different conversion methods for the training phase.
-Recent work \cite{deng2021optimal,wu2022little} shows that, outlier elimination (OE) in ANN activations can be implemented by applying \emph{clipping} operation after the Rectified Linear Unit (ReLU).
-Based on this, \cite{pmlr-v139-li21d,bu2022optimal} further minimise the quantisation error by Quantisation-aware (QA) training.
-Different from the above methods, we develop a new regulariser to achieve the better performance \emph{without} clipping, and moreover, noticeably, we are \emph{free from} applying QA training.

-For the inference phase, as indicated in the last two columns of Table~\ref{tab:conversion}, the soft-reset mechanism \cite{Rueckauer:2017} and the additive white noise to membrane potential \cite{deng2021optimal,wu2022little,bu2022optimal} can significantly increase the conversion efficiency.
-To the best of our knowledge, there is no existing work on cutoff in the inference phase, and our confidence-based method is the first of its kind.